cockroachdb/docs/v19.1/managed-authorization.md

 ---
 title: Authorization
-summary: Learn about the authorization features for Managed CockroachDB clusters.
+summary: Learn about the authorization features for CockroachCloud clusters.
 toc: true
 build_for: [managed]
+redirect-from: managed-authorization.html
 ---

-Managed CockroachDB supports network authorization and user authorization.
+CockroachCloud supports network authorization and user authorization.

 ## Network authorization

-Managed CockroachDB requires you to authorize the networks that can access the cluster.
+CockroachCloud requires you to authorize the networks that can access the cluster.
 This helps prevent denial-of-service and brute force password attacks.

-Authorize your application server’s network and your local machine’s network by adding the IP addresses in the CIDR notation using the [Networking page](managed-connect-to-your-cluster.html#step-1-authorize-your-network).
+Authorize your application server’s network and your local machine’s network by adding the IP addresses in the CIDR notation using the [Networking page](cockroachcloud-connect-to-your-cluster.html#step-1-authorize-your-network).
 If you change your location, you will need to authorize the new location’s network, else the connection from that network will be rejected.

 {{site.data.alerts.callout_info}}
 While developing and testing your application, you may whitelist `0.0.0.0/0`, which allows all networks.
 However, before moving into production, make sure you delete the `0.0.0.0/0` network since it allows anybody who uses your password to reach the CockroachDB nodes.